Flag of Bosnia and Herzegovina: Yugoslav period

-During the interwar period Kingdom of Yugoslavia, Bosnia and Herzegovina had neither a status within it nor a flag to go with it.
-It was not until after World War II in Yugoslavia and disestablishment of the monarchy that this changed, as Bosnia and Herzegovina became its own republic within the newly established federal Yugoslavia.
+During the interwar period, in the Kingdom of Yugoslavia, Bosnia and Herzegovina had neither a status within it nor a flag to go with it.
+It was not until after World War II in Yugoslavia and the disestablishment of the monarchy that this changed, as Bosnia and Herzegovina became its own republic within the newly established federal Yugoslavia.
+During that period, the flag of the Axis puppet state of the Independent State of Croatia was flown across the territories of modern-day Bosnia and Herzegovina.